kameshpoc/k8s-istio-deployment-architecture/1-basic/README.md

-Below is a **README.md** file with step-by-step instructions for your GitHub repository:

----

 # Kubernetes Deployment with Istio on Minikube

 This repository provides YAML files to set up a Minikube cluster with Istio and deploy multiple applications with specific configurations.